 In 2004 the song festival procession was cancelled because of a heavy downpour.
-However, it still went on unofficially: people rushed to save their party.
-The song festival is still needed, although its role had changed now that the country had achieved independence.
+However, it still went on unofficially: people rushed to save their party. \Rightarrow The same thing happened in 2017, when young people organised a spontaneous dance performance to replace one cancelled due to bad weather.
+The song festival is still needed, although its role has changed now that the country has achieved independence. \bowtie